What is NPS?

 - Respondents who respond with a 7 or 8 and are happy or indifferent about your product, service, or company

 - Respondents with a score of 0 to 6 who are generally disgruntled.

 To calculate your NPS score, subtract the percentage of detractors from the percentage of promoters.

-What is Relational NPS?
+What is relational NPS?

-Relational NPS is determined simply by asking your customers how they feel about your organization overall.
+Relational NPS is determined by asking your customers how they feel about your organization overall.
 Relational NPS gives you a high-level view of customer satisfaction and loyalty.
 This metric is a good health check of your brand and provides valuable data to compare year-over-year improvement and industry NPS standards.

-When to use Relational NPS
+When to use relational NPS

 Relational NPS is ideal when you want to:

 - Know the overall perception of your organization

 - Benchmark against internal or external NPS data